LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Long-form Verbalized Confidence

 For off-policy RL, we focus on preference learning \cite{christiano2017deep}.
 To construct the preference-pair data $(q, y_w, y_l) \sim \mathcal{D}_{\text{pref}}$, for each query $q$, we need to construct a winning output $y_w$ and a losing output $y_l$.
 We first probe the model's $\pi_{base}$ initial knowledge, using query $q$ from $(q,E) \in \mathcal{D}$ to elicit the initial response from the model.
 The response $y_{\text{base}} = \pi_{\text{base}}(q)$ only contains factual statements $y_{\text{base}} = \{s_1, s_2, \ldots, s_n\}$ as we have not taught the model to generate formatted confidence yet.
 Similarly, we generate the factual correctness score $\mathbf{f} = \texttt{FactCheck}(\mathcal{O}, q, E, y_{base})$ and augment the preference-pair dataset $\mathcal{D}_{\text{pref}}$ for off-policy training, as detailed in Algorithm \ref{algo:pref_data}.

-For off-policy methods, we use DPO and ORPO to demonstrate the implementation for preference based training \cite{rafailov2023direct, hong2024orpo}.
+We use implement DPO \cite{rafailov2023direct} for preference based training .
 For DPO algorithm, we first finetune the original model for format following on $y_w$ with SFT only, to acquire $\pi_{\text{SFT}}$.
 We then perform training with the standard DPO objective as below, with $\beta$ to regularize the model's behaviour with respect to the reference model $\pi_{\text{SFT}}$.

-The ORPO algorithm updates output preferences jointly with standard SFT, using the following objective, where $\lambda$ is a weighting hyperparameter.
-Notably, this method does not require a reference model.